Simple lifestyle changes can help reduce high blood pressure, although some people may need to take medicine as well.

 Sometimes known as water pills, diuretics work by flushing excess water and salt from the body through your pee.

-They're often used if calcium channel blockers cause troublesome side effects.
+They're often used if calcium channel blockers cause troublesome side effects, or if you have signs of heart failure.

 Possible side effects include dizziness when standing up, increased thirst, needing to go to the toilet frequently, and a rash.